Mondego/spacetime-crawler4py/README.md

 **SEEDURL**: The starting url that a crawler first starts downloading.

 **POLITENESS**: The time delay each thread has to wait for after each download.

+**SAVE**: The file that is used to save crawler progress.
+If you want to restart the crawler from the seed url, you can simply delete this file.

+**THREADCOUNT**: This can be a configuration used to increase the number of concurrent threads used.
+Do not change it if you have not implemented multi threading in the crawler.
+The crawler, as it is, is deliberately not thread safe.

 ### Step 3: Define your scraper rules.